Kihumba/private-/Phase-C/Android Programming/1 - Android Programming Basics/README.md

 # Outcome 1 - Android Programming Basics

 ## Skill Description
 Android provides a rich application framework that allows you to build innovative apps and games for mobile devices in a Java language environment.
-It is important that you understand the basics of the Android OS and how to set up your work environment to get started with Android programming.
+The Fellow will be able to set up their Android work environment, and have a familiarity with the Android OS.

 ## Output
 After attaining this skill, and as a demonstration of it, I should be able to install, build, and run a basic Android application both on an emulator and on an actual Android device.